Certificate of International and Intercultural Competence (CIIC)

 - Internship abroad

-The module “Intercultural Competence” provides students with an insight into theoretical principles of culture and the current state of scientific knowledge concerning interculturality.
-This enables the participants to recognize, classify, and reflect upon the intercultural experience they have acquired in the practical modules of the certificate.
-Furthermore, it qualifies them to explain and apply their own intercultural competence.
+The elective "Intercultural Competence" provides students with an insight to theoretical fundamentals and the professional knowledge of today's world.
+This enables them to reflect, recognize and classify the intercultural experience they have acquired in the practical party of the certificate.
+Furthermore, it enables students to explain and apply their own intercultural competence in the future.

 - Course “Intercultural Competence” (compulsory course)